Usora (zemlja): Battles

 Notable battles include Battle of Srebrenik (1363), Battle of Dobor (1394) and (1408), and the Battle of Doboj (1415).
 During its history, this zemlja had been separated several times from the Banate of Bosnia and later Bosnian Kingdom, mostly by the Kingdom of Hungary which appointed rulers of this region, and sometimes attached it to Slavonian Banate.
 Prominent families, such as Babonići had estates there while the territories were part of Slavonian Banate.

 Bosnian bans and kings, starting with 1324 and Stephen II Kotromanić, who reclaimed Usora, and added both Usora and Soli to his title have relinquished direct rule over Land of Usora and started appointing their vassals as rulers, ending with the last Duke of Usora, Tvrtko Stančić, who died in May 1463 during Ottoman conquest of Bosnia.

 Religion

 On its territory Bosnian Church flourished since the 13th century, strongly supported by local nobility.
 The Church held spacious land possessions, located between Dobor, in the south, and Dubnica near the Sava, in the north.
-Presence of Christian slavery was outlawed and frowned upon in Southeastern Europe, however, there are numerous documents citing free sales of Usoran women and children on the slave-markets of Dubrovnik Republic, as late as the mid 15th century, as they were considered adherents of heretical Bosnian Church and thus, non-Christian in the official canonical view.